-The concept of neural oscillators for walking machines has been studied in various works, e.g. [12].
-There, a neural oscillator network with four neurons is constructed by connecting four neural oscillator's, each of which drives each hip joint of the legs of a four-legged robot TEKKEN.
-Here a so-called "2-neuron network" [9] is employed.
-It is used as a central pattern generator (CPG) which corresponds to the basic principle of locomotion control of walking animals [19].
+The concept of neural oscillators for walking machines has been studied in various works [29-33].
+For instance, Kimura et al. [34] presented a neural oscillator network with four neurons.
+The network has been used to control a four-legged robot TEKKEN where each neuron of the network drives each hip joint of the legs.

+Here a so-called "2-neuron network" [35] is employed.
+It is used as a central pattern generator (CPG) [36, 37] which corresponds to one basic principle of locomotion control of walking animals [38, 39].
 The network consists of two neurons (see Fig. 7A).
-It has already been implemented successfully on other walking machines [16], [27].
+It has already been implemented successfully on other walking machines [19, 40].
 The same weight matrixes presented there are used here.
 Consequently, it generates the oscillating output signals corresponding to a quasi-periodic attractor (see Fig. 7B).
 They are used to drive the motors directly for generating the appropriate locomotion of the AMOS-WD06.

 Fig. 7.
 (A) The structure of the 2-neuron network with the synaptic weights for the purpose.
 B1 and B2 are bias terms with B1 = B2 = 0.01.
 (B) The output signals of neurons 1 (dashed line) and 2 (solid line) from the neural oscillator network.
-The output of neuron 1 is used to drive all thoracic joints and the activated backbone joint while the output of neuron 2 is used to drive all basal and all distal joints.
+The output of neuron 1 is used to drive all thoracic joints and the active backbone joint while the output of neuron 2 is used to drive all basal and all distal joints.

 This network is implemented on a PDA with an update frequency of 25.6 Hz.
 It generates a sinusoidal output with a frequency of approximately 0.8 Hz.
-By using symmetric output weights, a typical tripod gait for the six-legged walking machine is obtained.
+By using asymmetric connections from the oscillator outputs to corresponding motor neurons, a typical tripod gait for the six-legged walking machine is obtained (see Fig. 8).
 This typical gait enables an efficient motion, where the diagonal legs are paired and move together.